taylorhinchliffe/Treasury-Take-Home-Test/README.md

 *(Named in the grand tradition of Iain M. Banks Culture series Minds — dry, sarcastic, and just a little disappointed in your label formatting.)*

-Built as a take-home assessment for the IT Specialist (AI) position, Treasury Common Services Center / TTB Label Compliance.
+Created with Grok 4.3 Build as a take-home assessment for the IT Specialist (AI) position, Treasury Common Services Center / TTB Label Compliance.

 A working, directly accessible deployed URL is the primary deliverable so evaluators can immediately test the tool with real (or sample) labels.